ag-grid/devtools/packages/codemods/DEVELOPER.md

 > These tasks assume the task runner script dependencies have already been built.
 This can be done by navigating to the `packages/codemods` directory within the repository and running `pnpm run build:tasks`

+### Adding new transformation rules to an existing codemod

+Codemods typically comprise a set of source transformations.

+See the README instructions for the relevant [source transformation](./src/transforms) for details on how to add new transformation rules.

 ### Creating a new codemod

 All codemods are tied to a specific release version.
 To create a new codemod release, navigate to the `packages/codemods` directory within the repository and run the following command: